tedsluis/docker-dump1090/README.md

 # Notes

 This dockerfile will override the default Dump1090 config files:
-/usr/share/dump1090-mutability/html/config.js
-/etc/default/dump1090-mutability
+*/usr/share/dump1090-mutability/html/config.js
+*/etc/default/dump1090-mutability

-This way my personal settings like lat/lon, metric and the location of my radarview.kml file are configured.
+This way my personal settings like lat/lon, metric and the location of my 'radarview.kml' file are configured.

-A heatmap file is downloaded from my personal dropbox to this image.
+A 'heatmapdata.csv' file is downloaded from my personal dropbox to this image.
+The 'raderview.kml' is hosted from the same dropbox.
+It is not copied to the container, since it must be publicly accessible for the Google Map API.

 This dump1090 doesn't collect ADS-B data using a RTL SDR receiver.
 Instead it receives data using the BEAST_INPUT_PORT (30104, previously known as 30004).
 In side the container I use netcat to copy 30005 traffic from an other dump1090 to the local 30104 BEAST input port.

-Of cource you can modify the dockerfile and configure the location of your files and BEAST IP address.
+Of course you should modify the dockerfile and configure the location of your own config files, heatmapdata.csv and radarview.kml files and your own remote BEAST IP address.

 Ted Sluis